nicholasleungg/O-n-alyser/README.md

 # O-n-alyser by Nicholas Leung & Sean Li

-Currently researching how to use React
+Chrome extension that analyses time complexity suggesting which lines of code contribute to what time complexity React + Typescript frontend, current researching how to use Tree Sitter for CST parsing